Skip to content

 Request handlers as class methods

-Request handlers can also be configured as class methods, defining classes that inherit the blacksheep.server.controllers.Controller class (name taken from the MVC architecture):
+Request handlers can also be configured as class methods, defining classes that inherit the blacksheep.server.controllers.Controller class:

 from dataclasses import dataclass